-Overweight teens who are satisfied with their bodies are less depressed, less prone to unhealthy behaviorsApril 27th, 2012 in Pediatrics /
+Overweight teens who are satisfied with their bodies are less depressed, less prone to unhealthy behaviorsApril 27, 2012 in Medicine & Health / Pediatrics

 A study to be published in the June 2012 issue of Journal of Adolescent Health looking at the relationships between body satisfaction and healthy psychological functioning in overweight adolescents has found that young women who are happy with the size and shape of their bodies report higher levels of self-esteem.
 They may also be protected against the negative behavioral and psychological factors sometimes associated with being overweight.

 A group of 103 overweight adolescents were surveyed between 2004 and 2006, assessing body satisfaction, weight-control behavior, importance placed on thinness, self-esteem and symptoms of anxiety and depression, among other factors.